Auk-A/Speedy/README.md

 }
 ```

-## Create a new reservation
+## <a name="add-reservation"></a>Create a new reservation

-Creates a new reservation for a user with the given user ID and car license plate, with the specified start and end dates.
+Create a new reservation for a user with the given user ID and car license plate, with the specified start and end dates.

 ### Request